Further your career, change direction or return to work through part-time study

 If your loan is not in place you will need to pay at least the initial down payment at your face-to-face enrolment session.
 This will amount to 50% of your yearly tuition fees and will allow you to complete your enrolment.
 Find out more about tuition fees on our undergraduate fees and funding page.

-Students enrolling on a part-time course of study starting on or after 1 August 2018 can apply for a maintenance loan.
+Since 1 August 2018, students enrolling on a part-time course of study can apply for a maintenance loan.
 How much you get depends on: